gbarreir42/CommitViewer/README.md

-# CommitViewer [JAVA]
+# CommitViewer [JAVA 16]
 Exercise I did as part of the interview process of a company.

 # How to run CommitViewer
+* Make sure you have a compatible version of java.
-Simply clone this project and run the CommitViewer.jar file!
+* Simply clone this project and run the CommitViewer.jar file!

 # Existing files
 * CommitViewer.jar  =>  (This is your runnable file, simply double click it)